-Usually whatever I’m currently reading has a good chance of making my favorites list, but I will always LOVE Okay for Now (by Gary Schmidt), The Wednesday Wars (also by Gary Schmidt), Three Times Lucky (by Sheila Turnage), Rump: The True Story of Rumpelstiltskin (by Liesl Shurtliff), and The Candymakers (by Wendy Mass).
+Usually whatever I’m currently reading has a good chance of making my favorites list, but I will always LOVE Okay for Now (by Gary Schmidt), The Wednesday Wars (also by Gary Schmidt), Three Times Lucky (by Sheila Turnage), Last in a Long Line of Rebels (by Lisa Lewis Tyre), and Hope in the Holler (also by Lisa Lewis Tyre).
 I enjoy reading humor, so anything that makes me laugh is awesome.

 What did you want to be when you grew up?

 Anything but a math teacher.
 But I grew up to be a math teacher anyway—go figure!
 Actually, I had a great teacher in high school that made math easy for me.
 I decided I wanted to try to make math easy for others too.

 Spiders.
 Seriously.
 Anything with eight legs gets squished.

 Yes.
 In a crazy attempt to overcome my fear of spiders I held one.
 Worse mistake of my life…and his unfortunately.
 (Just kidding.
 The spider lived.)